omphalos/require-shim/README.markdown

 * Minify anything
 * Use sorcery of any kind

 These are perfectly fine libraries out there that do these things.
 Many people feel that features like these are important.
 That is okay!
-Please use whatever library will make your time spent programming the most enjoyable :)
+Please use whatever library you enjoy the most :)